wrey75/jsch/README.md

 If you have any comments, suggestions and questions, write us at jsch@jcraft.com

+## NOTES
-``SSH is a registered trademark and Secure Shell is a trademark of SSH Communications Security Corp (www.ssh.com)''.
+NOTE: SSH is a registered trademark and Secure Shell is a trademark of SSH Communications Security Corp (www.ssh.com).